alan-turing-institute/environmental-ds-book/book/community/guidelines/guidelines-submission.md

 The following procedures will prepare you to make submission:

 * Log the notebook idea in [issues](https://github.com/alan-turing-institute/environmental-ds-book/issues/new/choose).
-* Make a branch or fork the Environmental Data Science book repo.
+* Go to the [Environmental Data Science book organisation](https://github.com/Environmental-DS-Book) which is dedicated to host notebooks.
 * Copy the chosen notebook template to a new folder with the name of the target theme inside the directory of the target environmental system.
 * Rename the filename of the template to the pattern (XXX-YYY-ZZZ, where XXX refers to the environmental system, YYY to the theme and ZZZ to a preferred identifier of the model, sensor or pre/post-processing pipeline).
 For example, "forest-modelling-treecrown.ipynb".
 * Fill the information header according to your use case.
 Be free to guide from previous modelling notebooks, see for instance the [IceNet notebook](https://github.com/alan-turing-institute/environmental-ds-book/blob/master/book/polar/modelling/polar-modelling-icenet.ipynb).